-In accordance with the Gambling Law, the States of Alderney ultimately meets the fees and expenses of the Commissioners, including the Chairman.
+In accordance with the Gambling Law, the States of Alderney is ultimately responsible for meeting the Commissioner's fees and expenses, including the Chairman.
+The AGCC pay the Commissioners' fees and expenses of £144,939 during the year.

 8. Staff costs